petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay.md

 ## Some Traditional Customizations

-Up to and including Liferay DXP 7.3 the primary method of extending Liferay was via writing Java OSGi Modules: e.g. portlets, hooks, etc. This enabled developers to add, remove, and modify functionality with ease while achieving a high degree of flexibility and customization.
+Up to and including Liferay DXP 7.3, the primary method of extending Liferay was via writing Java OSGi Modules: e.g. portlets, hooks, etc. This enabled developers to add, remove, and modify functionality with ease while achieving a high degree of flexibility and customization.

 OSGi modules are deployed to, and extend, the core of the platform, which introduces a number of challenges:

 * Modifying the core impacts upgrades due to changes in APIs and so on
 * Customers are unable to access new features in the newer releases of Liferay DXP without going through a full upgrade

-## Latest version of Liferay DXP
+## Latest Version of Liferay DXP

 It is important to note that: